 If a remitter uses accounting software that supports the transmission of information returns via an upload web service, the information returns can be submitted directly through the software.
 The software streamlines filing and provides confirmation that the information returns were successfully received and processed.

-Anyone interested in incorporating the upload web service into their software or system can find technical information at www.tax.nd.gov/SoftwareDevelopers under the Technical Guidance section.
+Anyone interested in incorporating the upload web service into their software or system can find technical information at www.nd.gov/tax/softwaredevelopers under Technical Guidance for Income Tax Withholding.

 Please note: